NB: This article contains spoilers.

 Ali Bastian had an eventful run on Hollyoaks from 2001 to 2007 which saw her go from naïve undergraduate at the prestigious Hollyoaks Community College to getting pregnant by one of her students, and ended with her being stabbed in prison.
 After a stint on The Bill, Bastian made her way to Lock Stock-style face-off horror, Strippers Vs Werewolves.

-In a film from the same school as the ill-conceived Lesbian Vampire Hunters, Bastian is one of the SVsW’s few redeeming features.
+In a movie from the same school as the ill-conceived Lesbian Vampire Hunters, Bastian is one of the SVsW’s few redeeming features.
 Dani is the kind-hearted stripper, who only wants a cute relationship with her strip club’s nice doorman.
 Unfortunately, their first date gets off to a rather bad start when she arrives at his home to find his head’s been detached from his body by a pack of revenge hungry lycanthropes.

-Ali gets a couple of the film's very few funny lines and comes out of the whole thing in a better light than most of her co-stars.
+Ali gets a couple of the movie’s very few funny lines and comes out of the whole thing in a better light than most of her co-stars.
 That said, no one looks very comfortable, especially when having to engage in a scene where the strippers perform a routine for their hairy enemies dressed as Red Riding Hood.

 On Hollyoaks: Olympic swimming hopeful Sarah Barnes